antonio-fr/Ledger-CTF-2018/README.md

 That's what happened with the Sony PS3 for example.
 Sony engineers used the same *k* every time to sign code.
 In 2010, some [hackers extracted a private key](https://youtu.be/Eag0VyRTld8?t=500) from the PS3 platform.
 The [RFC6979 standard](https://tools.ietf.org/html/rfc6979) was designed some years ago to overcome these issues.
 It recommends to sign with a deterministic *k* computed from the private key and the message.
 This standard is mostly used today, as there is no more need to have a random source to sign and this protects from *k* reuse.

-Finally, I seek for identical *k*.
+Finally, I sought for identical *k*.
 This was the right path, as 2 signatures have identical *k*.
 A signature is *(r,s)* and <img src="https://latex.codecogs.com/svg.latex?r=(k.G)_x" /> .
 So 2 identical *k* lead to 2 identical *r*.
 The 2 signatures which have the same *k*, have an identical starting in base64.
 Having the 2 signatures with the same *r*, I computed *k*, then *d<sub>Bob</sub>*.

 I used [my old 4 years old bitcoin and ECDSA library](https://github.com/antonio-fr/Fast_Sign_Verify), with some added code to get key recovery.
 The CTF3 file provided does all the work (takes ~0.5s on a standard PC) :